zabar1996/atocs/README.md

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/atocs-project/atocs/tags) are created regularly to indicate new official, stable release versions of Atocs.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable. (https://github.com/litecoin-project/litecoin) are created regularly to indicate new official, stable release versions of Litecoin.

 Testing
 -------